More NSArray Sorting

 field in turn, stop and return the comparison result if non-zero; if

-all fields are equal, return zero (or NSOrderedSame
+all fields are equal, return zero (or NSOrderedSame to be

 more descriptive).
 This quickly becomes tedious when you have many